ec-jrc/lisflood-calibration/docs/3_data/index.md

 2. Prepare static maps (dem, landuse etc.) and NetCDF forcing data (such as ERA5 dataset).
 3. Prepare the stations csv file.
 This is a file containing the stations metadata.
 4. Prepare the observations csv file.
 This file contains observed discharge data for each station.
+5. Prepare the reservoir csv file if needed.
+This file contains columns FID (id of the reservoir), CONSTR_YEAR and DEMOL_YEAR
-5. Make a copy of integration/settings.txt and edit according your system.
+6. Make a copy of integration/settings.txt and edit according your system.